shovansarkarece/javascript/Dom&Bom/Dom&Bom.md

 # DOM Searching
 - **These following 3 property always create confusion that's why we get clear idea from this 3 following property.**
-- **The `innerHTML` property returns the complete content, including all HTML tags, inside the `ul` elements and their text content.**
+- **The `innerHTML` property returns the complete content, including all HTML tags, inside the `ul` elements and their text content.Read or update the HTML content of an element.**
 - **Example using `innerText`: Prints text as it appears on screen, considering styling and excluding hidden text.**
-- **Example using `textContent`: Prints text as it is in the markup, including hidden text and without considering styling.**
+- **Example using `textContent`: Prints text as it is in the markup, including hidden text and without considering styling.Read or update the text content of an element.**
 - **Above 3 property(**`innerHTML`, `innerText`,`textContent`**) will be using every time when we use dom.**
 ### getElementById(id):Find an element by its ID.